 Boise State football's fireworks display was temporarily suspended after September mishap

-Video taken by a fan and posted to an unaffiliated BSU football fan page on Facebook, showed a firework bursting just above fans in the north end zone bleachers as the team was running onto the field.
+Video taken by a fan and posted to an unaffiliated Bronco Nation football fan page on Facebook showed a firework bursting just above fans in the north end zone bleachers as the team was running onto the field.

 An investigation by Idaho State Fire Marshal Knute Sandahl determined that two fans were hit by burning embers, and that a Boise State coach who was exiting the team facility below the bleachers had a hole burned into his jacket.